 This route is ideal for gravel bikes with lots of smooth, fast gravel but you could use a mountain bike.
 Road bikes are not suitable for this ride.
 We have carbon gravel bikes from Pearson available to hire for the day.
-E bikes are not allowed on this ride.
+E bikes are very welcome on our rides.

 How do I find out my start time?